“We rejoice and delight in you; we will praise your love more than wine.” (Song of Songs 1:4)

-Another form of love is called Ahava Raba (Abundant Love).
-This is a love for God that is deeply rooted in the Jewish soul and is unwavering.
+This love for God is deeply rooted in the Jewish soul and is unwavering.
 It is also the title of a morning prayer expressing thanks to God for His love in giving the Torah to the Jewish People and making them a Chosen People.

 The entire Morning Prayer service is designed to encourage the contemplation of God and to be changed to such a degree that we manifest His love and will in our lives.

 And so we see that Hebrew language and literature speaks of several forms of love, both romantic and spiritual, both between a man and a woman and between man and God.

 God loves Israel and has an irrevocable covenant with them.
 He says,

 “I have loved you with an everlasting love; therefore, I have drawn you with lovingkindness.
 Again I will build you and you will be rebuilt, O virgin of Israel!”
 (Jeremiah 31:3–4)